Describe an interesting traditional story: IELTS Speaking Cue Card

 What do you think is the main lesson from this story?

-How do traditional stories influence our values?
+How do traditional stories like this one impact our culture?

 Band 7